USS Traw: North Atlantic convoy operations

 Operating as a unit of Escort Division 78, Traw got underway on 6 October 1944 in Convoy UGF-15 bound for the Mediterranean.
-The destroyer escort entered the swept channel at Gibraltar on 17 October and, on 20 October, anchored in the harbor at Marseilles.
+The destroyer escort entered the swept channel at Gibraltar on 17 October and, on 20 October, anchored in the harbor at Marseille.
 After escorting a small convoy to North Africa, Traw departed Oran on 26 October with a convoy steaming westward for the United States.
 Late in the day on 16 November, she left the convoy protecting Solomons.
 As the severe weather of the crossing moderated, Traw delivered her charge safely to Narragansett Bay.
 She then continued southward, discharged ammunition at the Ammunition Depot, Earle, New Jersey, and reported to the New York Navy Yard for overhaul.
 Her repairs completed, Traw rendezvoused with the destroyer Cowie and submarine Barracuda on 19 November in Block Island Sound for antisubmarine exercises.
 In company with other destroyer escorts, she continued exercises until halted by severe weather on 21 November.

 She returned to New York and, on 25 November, was again underway escorting Convoy UGF-17 B. On 5 December, Traw left her picket station to pick up official mail at Rosia Bay.
-Three days later, she acted as navigational guide when the convoy entered the channel at Marseilles.
+Three days later, she acted as navigational guide when the convoy entered the channel at Marseille.
 After escorting a seven-ship convoy to Oran, she departed Mers el-Kebir on 13 December as a convoy escort.
 The voyage was uneventful, and she arrived at New York on 23 December.